Effective isotrivial Mordell-Lang in positive characteristic: Introduction

 In this paper we show that in the isotrivial case one indeed has an effective version of a general Mordell-Lang theorem.

-\begin{customthm}{A} Let $G$ be a commutative algebraic group over $\mathbb F_q$, $F:G\to G$ the $q$-power Frobenius, $X\subseteq G$ a closed subvariety, and $\Gamma\leq G$ a finitely generated $\zf$-submodule.
+\begin{customthm}{A} Let $G$ be a commutative algebraic group defined over a finite field $\mathbb F_q$, let $F:G\to G$ be the $q$-power Frobenius, let $X\subseteq G$ be a closed subvariety defined over a field extension of $\mathbb F_q$, and let $\Gamma\leq G$ be a finitely generated $\zf$-submodule.
 Given presentations of $G$ and $X$, along with a finite list of generators for $\Gamma$ as a $\zf$-submodule, there is an effective procedure for determining $X\cap\Gamma$. \end{customthm}

-Our approach is to explicitly construct, from the given data, a finite automaton that recognises $X\cap\Gamma$.
+Our approach is not to make effective the proof of Theorem~\ref{iml-semiabelian-intro} from~\cite{fsets}, but rather to establish a new finiteness statement (Propoisition~\ref{bound}, below), effectively, and then use that to explicitly construct, from the given data, a finite automaton that recognises $X\cap\Gamma$.
 This is done in Sections~\ref{sect-ewss}--\ref{sect-automaton} below (see Theorem~\ref{effective-iml} and the discussion following it in~$\S$\ref{subsect-effectiveML}).

 A word about how the theory of finite automata entered the picture.
 Inspired by Dersken's~\cite{derksen} proof of the Skolem-Mahler-Lech theorem in positive characteristic (whose non-effective version is itself a very special case of Theorem~\ref{iml-semiabelian-intro}), the first and third authors developed in~\cite{fsets-SML} a theory of automatic sets that applies to the general isotrivial Mordell-Lang setting.
 Recall that, classically, a subset $S$ of the integers is said to be $d$-automatic, for some positive integer $d$, if there is a finite automaton which recognises precisely the set of base-$d$ expansions of the elements of $S$.
 In~\cite{fsets-SML} a generalisation is formulated where the integers are replaced by an arbitrary abelian group (e.g., an isotrivial commutative algebraic group), and the positive integer $d$ (or rather multiplication-by-$d$) is replaced by an arbitrary injective endomorphism of the abelian group (e.g., the Frobenius).
 This gives rise to a well-behaved theory of {\em $F$-automatic} subsets of isotrivial commutative algebraic groups.
 Details on $F$-automatic sets are both reviewed and appropriately generalised (from finitely generated groups to finitely generated $\zf$-modules) in Section~\ref{sect-auto} below.
 Theorem~\ref{A} is proved by showing that $X\cap\Gamma$ is effectively $F$-automatic.